NVIDIA/earth2studio/docs/userguide/advanced/auto.md

 ## Package

-The {py:class}`earth2studio.models.auto.Package` class is an abstract representation of a remote storage location.
+The {py:class}`earth2studio.models.auto.Package` class is an abstract representation of a storage location that contains some artifacts used to load a pre-trained model.
-This class abstracts away the download and caching of files.
+This class abstracts away the download and caching of files on the local machine.
 Given that a supported remote store type is used, the use of the package class is as
 follows: